top of page

 coming soon

-Svitlana is a cancer survivor and a Ukrainian volunteer medic who risks her life daily to get much-needed supplies to frontline brigades actively engaged with Russian troops.
+Svitlana is a cancer survivor and a Ukrainian volunteer medic who risks her life daily to get much-needed supplies to front-line brigades engaging with Russian troops.
 In this episode, she and a driver meet us at a safe location near the eastern front, hours away from fighting, to talk about a community of volunteers trying to support Ukrainian troops.

 roksolana d.